yiisoft/docs/000-packages.md

 First stable version should be 1.0.0.

+Each package version number does not depend on any other package version or "framework version", only on its own public contract.

+So it is completely normal to use together packages with different major versions, as long as they are compatible.

+Framework as a whole will keep naming "Yii 3" so it will be considered version 3, independent of version of its packages.

 ## PHP versions support

 Initial release is meant to support PHP 7.4+.
 We may drop old version support in a major release.